 Y. V. S. Chowdary

 Y. V. S. Chowdary is an Indian director, best known for Tamil cinema.
-Y. V. S. Chowdary began their career in 2000.
-With 30 credits to their name and an average audience rating of 6.6, Y. V. S. Chowdary remains one of the most prolific and celebrated talents in the industry.
+Y. V. S. Chowdary began their career in 2000 and has been a prominent figure in the industry for over 26 years.
+With 30 credits to their name, Y. V. S. Chowdary remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Y. V. S. Chowdary's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones